charlesyifanli/algorithm/README.md

 # structure👋
 🌱 🌱
 Algorithm practice primarily revolves around Python programming, while other languages serve as a secondary interest.
-In description, a source file without a file extension typically refers to a Python source file.
+In description, a source file without a file extension typically refers to a Python source file.<br>
+🌱 🌱
+Here is the project structure
 ```
 C:.
 ├───Array(10)